getsentry/sentry-docs/src/collections/_documentation/platforms/python/sqlalchemy.md

 <!-- WIZARD -->

 The SQLAlchemy integration captures queries from [SQLAlchemy](https://www.sqlalchemy.org/) as breadcrumbs.
+The integration is being tested with SQLAlchemy 1.2 or later.

 ```python
 import sentry_sdk